 Traditional western medicine’s approach is to test your TSH, T4 and T3 levels.
 However, this does not give you a full picture.
 In order to really know about your thyroid function, you need to have several other things tested.
-For more info on this, feel free to contact myself or Cynthia for some recommendations!
-Many women are told that their problem is not with their thyroid, whent ultimately their problem is with their thyroid!
+Many women are told that their problem is not with their thyroid, when ultimately their problem IS with their thyroid!

 Does diet play a role in overcoming hypothyroidism?

 Yes!
 Eating a diet that is lacking in carbohydrates can affect your thyroid.
 In addition, a diet that is mostly processed foods and sugars can also wreak havoc on your thyroid function.
-The only thing Cynthia recommends everyone cut out to improve thyroid function is gluten and soy.
+The two things Cynthia recommends everyone cut out to improve thyroid function are gluten and soy.
 Other than that, there are several things that could be in play, but should be considered on an individual basis.

 What are the treatment options?